davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 Understanding the hands-on reality of a process is an enormous asset.
 My team referred to this as a "practitioner mindset", and we saw it as critical to our ability to design products that both serve the actual needs of users and respond to the nuances of a complex problem space.

 A practitioner mindset can also be an impediment.
 When stakeholders have a keyhole view (see the next section!) they often hold an explicit or implicit belief that the way the process runs today is the only viable shape of the process.
 "We've always done it this way" leads to "We have to do it this way".
 These beliefs create resistance to change, and even resistance to discussing change.
+The memory of past pains can also contribute to a conservative view:
+"before we did it this way, my life was much worse".

 The first conceptual shift an automation project invites of its stakeholders is to move from "how" the process is done today, to "why" the process is done that way, and then to "how" the process _could_ be done.
 It breaks those assumptions that today's way is the only way, and refocuses conversations around outcomes instead of hands-on minutia.